danmaps/GridScaper/README.md

 ## ⚔️ Challenge Mode (Budget + Objectives)

-Challenge Mode turns GridScaper into a mini planning puzzle: connect power from the green substation cube to the blue customer cube efficiently, safely, and under budget.
+Challenge Mode turns Gridscaper into a mini planning puzzle: connect power from the green substation cube to the blue customer cube efficiently, safely, and under budget.

 ### How to Start / Exit